Exploring the Complexity of Deep Neural Networks through Functional Equivalence: Functionally equivalent Neural Networks

 \subsection{Comparing to existing results}

 The complexity upper bounds in terms of covering number on the class of deep neural networks have been studied in \cite{anthony1999neural,neyshabur2017pac,bartlett2017spectrally,lin2019generalization}.
 These results are proved by using similar approaches of mathematical induction (e.g. Lemma A.7 in \cite{bartlett2017spectrally}, Lemma 2 in \cite{neyshabur2017pac} and Lemma 14 of \cite{lin2019generalization}).
 Compared with these results, we improve upon their results in three ways. \begin{itemize} \item First, we consider the generally defined neural networks where the bias vector is allowed to appear.
 Bias terms are indispensable for the approximation power of neural networks \citep{yarotsky2017error,lu2021deep,shen2022approximation}.
-Neural networks without bias vectors may be disqualified in theory and practice. \item Second, we express our bound in terms of the width, depth, and size of the neural network, as well as the infinity norm of the parameters, instead of the spectral norm of the weight matrices, which is usually unknown in practice. \item Third, we utilize the permutation equivalence property to obtain a tighter upper bound on the covering number.
+Neural networks without bias vectors may be disqualified in theory and practice. \item Second, we explicitly express our bound in terms of the width, depth, and size of the neural network, as well as the infinity norm of the parameters. \item Third, we utilize the permutation equivalence property to obtain a tighter upper bound on the covering number.
 Notably, this bound improved existing results by a factorial of the network widths, providing unprecedented insights into the intricate relationship between network complexity and layer width. \end{itemize}